Video game writing: Script writing

 The script writer focuses on the dialogue said by characters and the voice over.
 The script's dialogue can be written in flowcharts to illustrate the various dialogue resulting from both decision and indecision.
 Generally, a script writer is less involved with the video game's mechanics, and is tasked with writing and working with voice actors.

 Script doctoring

-Similarly to screenplay script doctors, video game writers can be brought in to assist with writing-related tasks.
-However, the term is more vague than in screenplays due to the wide variety of potential tasks needed.
+Similarly, to screenplay script doctors, video game writers can be brought in to assist with writing-related tasks.
+However, the term is vaguer than in screenplays due to the wide variety of potential tasks needed.

 Industry practice

 Similar to screenwriting, it is typically a freelance profession.
 Writing roles may also be filled by other members of the development team.

 Tools

 Traditionally, game writers used simple tools like Word, Excel or just plain pen and paper.
 Some game writers also used tools initially designed for the film industry such as Final Draft.
 As the field has evolved and player agency started to play a bigger role, the need for professional game writing tools has emerged.